 Ocean models normally use a smoothly varying horizontal grid consisting of triangular or quadrilateral elements (section 5.4.2. of Alvarez-Fanjul et al., 2022).
 Where the grid-lines on the quadrilateral grids intersect, they are usually orthogonal (hence called curvilinear orthogonal).
-The grids are chosen to have rather uniform resolution (cubed sphere grid, Ronchi et al., 1996) 235 or to be isotropic (same resolution locally in the two directions) with grid-spacing decreasing away from the equator and the poles of the grid placed over land (Madec and Imbard, 1996).
+The grids are chosen to have rather uniform resolution (cubed sphere grid, Ronchi et al., 1996) or to be isotropic (same resolution locally in the two directions) with grid-spacing decreasing away from the equator and the poles of the grid placed over land (Madec and Imbard, 1996).
 Triangular elements have the obvious advantage that they can be chosen to follow coastlines more accurately.
 With triangular elements, reduced grid-spacing is often employed for selected regions within one smoothly varying grid.
-With quadrilateral elements, reduced grid-spacing is usually achieved by using 240 separate "child" grids that are nested within the "parent" grid with 1-way nesting (the "child" takes boundary values from the

-- "parent" Staniforth, 1997) or 2-way nesting (the "parent" also takes values from the "child" Debreu and Blayo, 2008).
+With quadrilateral elements, reduced grid-spacing is usually achieved by using separate "child" grids that are nested within the "parent" grid with 1-way nesting (the "child" takes boundary values from the "parent" - Staniforth, 1997) or 2-way nesting (the "parent" also takes values from the "child" - Debreu and Blayo, 2008).
 Finite difference and finite volume methods are usually employed with the quadrilateral grids.
+Finite volume models evolve

-Finite volume models evolve their fields by calculating the fluxes across their cell faces.
-The cell values in such models should be interpreted as cell mean values (rather than values at a point near the centre of the grid), but (the difference between the two is not significant for terms - 245 that are calculated only to second order accuracy.
-However the pressure gradient calculation in ROMS and NEMO (Shchepetkin and McWilliams, 2003), which calculates the term to higher order accuracy, interprets variables as point values (rather than cell mean values) in its calculations.).
-Models using triangular elements, use either finite element or finite volume techniques (Danilov, 2010) (; FESOM has transitioned from finite element to finite volume). - The main choices for the staggering of variables on orthogonal grids are the B-grid and C-grid (Arakawa 1960).
-The dispersion 250 properties of internal waves on the C-grid isare better (worse) than the B-grid when the grid resolves (does not resolve) the Rossby radius.
+Finite difference and finite volume methods are usually employed with the quadrilateral grids.
+Finite volume models evolve their fields by calculating the fluxes across their cell faces (the difference between the two is not significant for terms that are calculated only to second order accuracy).
+Models using triangular elements, use either finite element or finite volume techniques (Danilov, 2010; FESOM has transitioned from finite element to finite volume).

+The main choices for the staggering of variables on orthogonal grids are the B-grid and C-grid (Arakawa 1960).
+The dispersion properties of internal waves on the C-grid are better (worse) than the B-grid when the grid resolves (does not resolve) the Rossby radius.
 Stationary chequer-board modes for the pressure field on the B-grid and the velocity field on the C-grid can be associated with undesirable grid-scale "noise".
 The dispersion properties of internal waves on triangular grids are more problematic though some finite element pairs (Le Roux et al., 1998) perform relatively well.
 There has been significant recent progress in the development of C-grid-like formulations for triangular grids (and their hexagonal dual grids) with good, mimetic, properties (Ringler et al., 2010; Cotter and Shipton, 2012).

-- The choice of vertical "grid" is well known to have far-reaching consequences for ocean models.
-Ideally the grid will The Lorenz grid staggering is commonly used despite its computational mode and susceptibility to spurious short-wave instabilities (Arakawa and Moorthi 1988, Bell and White 2017).
-Ideally, the vertical grid would have fine vertical spacing near the surface, so that the mixed layer can be well represented, and the surfaces on which the vertical coordinate take constant values, - 260 willwould follow isopycnals at mid-depths, so that advective velocities and spurious (numerical) time-mean advective diapycnal transports are minimized, and would follow the bathymetry at the ocean bottom, so that flow down slopes (with its associated vortex stretching) is well represented.
-Techniques to use coordinates that treat some parts of the motions using Eulerian methods and others using Lagrangian approaches with re-mapping are described in Petersen et al. (2015), Griffies at al. $(2020){\overline{1}}$ and Hofmeister et al. (2010).
-Generation of an appropriate vertical grid for ocean models is an active area of research. - 265
+The choice of vertical "grid" is well known to have far-reaching consequences for ocean models.
+The Lorenz grid staggering is commonly used despite its computational mode and susceptibility to spurious short-wave instabilities (Arakawa and Moorthi 1988, Bell and White 2017).
+Ideally, the vertical grid would have fine vertical spacing near the surface, so that the mixed layer can be well represented, and the surfaces on which the vertical coordinate take constant values, would follow isopycnals at mid-depths, so that advective velocities and spurious (numerical) time-mean advective diapycnal transports are minimized, and would follow the bathymetry at the ocean bottom, so that flow down slopes (with its associated vortex stretching) is well represented.
+Techniques to use coordinates that treat some parts of the motions using Eulerian methods and others using Lagrangian approaches with re-mapping are described in Petersen et al. (2015), Griffies at al. (2020) and Hofmeister et al. (2010).
+Generation of an appropriate vertical grid for ocean models is an active area of research.